0xdomyz/dwopt/README.rst

 Many of the package's methods are wired through the standard |logging|_ package.

 In particular, the |run|_ method emits sql used as |INFO|_ level message.
-The relevant logger object has standard naming and is called ``dwops.db``.
+The relevant logger object has standard naming and is called ``dwopt.db``.
 Configure the logging package or the logger at the start of application code for logs.
 See the `logging package documentation <https://docs.python.org/3/howto/logging.html#logging-from-multiple-modules>`_